tjfarrar/skedastic/cran-comments.md

 >  ‘RtmpLz8nMX\hetplot\X1_res_2_2019_11_07_11_52_44.png’
 > ...

-These files are written to a subdirectory of `tempdir()` by a function `hetplot` that creates heteroskedasticity plots.
+These image files are written to a subdirectory of `tempdir()` by a function `hetplot` that creates heteroskedasticity plots.
 This is in line with the CRAN Repository Policy which states that

 > Packages should not write in the user’s home filespace (including clipboards), nor
 > anywhere else on the file system apart from the R session’s temporary directory